 Detect meetings that do not meet the Zoom security best practices of requiring passwords, ensuring users cannot join before hosts, and confirming hosts have waiting rooms enabled for selective admittance.
 Meetings that lack these configurations are much more likely to be joined by unwanted participants.

-Your cybersecurity solution should verify all meeting and account settings for security best practices, and trigger alerts and auto-rollback for non-compliant settings.
+Your cybersecurity solution should verify all meeting and account settings for security, and trigger alerts and auto-rollback for non-compliant settings.
 Suspicious sign-ins can be quickly identified and disabled through our platform.

 Monitor all in-meeting and IM chats for malicious links and social engineering attacks.
 Risk teams can now detect and respond to suspicious sign-ons, data loss, malware, and compliance risks.
 Apply advanced sandbox analysis for spear-phishing and malware.